The mestiza muse

 Moisturize Effectively

-Image of conditioners for what curly hair needs most.
+Image of curly hair conditioners.

 Conditioners can do wonders for dry, frizzy curls, and because curly hair is more prone to breakage, a good conditioner will help keep your hair healthy, strong, and moisturized.

 The topic of silicones is complex.
 They are large molecules that coat the hair shaft and provide slip and shine.
+Poorly manufactured formulations can leave build-up.
+They may be used effectively with tiny molecules readily absorbing into the hair shaft.

 Curly hair tends to dry very quickly, so pay attention to how your hair looks and feels.